 What to do?
 Here are tips and a checklist to help you make sure your estate plan can be carried out the way you planned.

-"One of the biggest mistakes people make at the end stages of the estate planning process is not updating their beneficiaries," says Sander Bleustein, vice president, advanced planning at Fidelity Investments in Naples, Florida.
-"Many people are not aware that beneficiary designations supersede the will or trust, making this a critical step in determining what happens to your assets after you die."
+"One of the biggest mistakes people make at the end of the estate planning process is not updating their beneficiary designations," says Catherine Neijstrom, Vice President, Financial & Trust Planning Lead.
+"Many people are not aware that beneficiary designations supersede will and trust provisions, making updating beneficiary designations a critical step in determining what happens to related assets when you die."

-Many times beneficiary designations are not set up properly, resulting in the distribution of those assets differently than intended.
-For example, your will or revocable trust may have provisions to leave your assets to an irrevocable trust for your heirs that gives you the ability to control the ultimate distribution of the assets upon your death.
-If the beneficiary designation on your accounts names the heirs directly, it would give them unfettered access to the assets immediately.
+Many times beneficiary designations are not set up properly, resulting in the distribution of related assets differently than intended.
+For example, your will or revocable trust may have provisions leaving your assets to a trust for your beneficiaries that gives you the ability to control the ultimate distribution of the assets upon your death.
+If the transfer on death designation on your brokerage account names the beneficiaries directly, however, instead of naming the trust, the TOD designation would give the beneficiaries unfettered access to the brokerage account immediately, instead of the account being held for them in further trust.
+On the other hand, if you've named a trust in a beneficiary designation for retirement benefits and the trust hasn't been drafted to consider income tax treatment of retirement benefits, unintended tax consequences can result.
+Accordingly, careful consideration of how to complete each beneficiary designation in consultation with your estate planning attorney is key.

-Tip: Some retirement plans may automatically designate your spouse as the beneficiary unless you name another beneficiary and your spouse has consented to the designation in writing.
+Tip: Some retirement plans may automatically designate your spouse as the beneficiary unless you name another beneficiary and your spouse consents to the designation in writing.
 Check with your plan's governing documents to understand its beneficiary designation policy.

 A checklist for you